mrled/algo/README.NEWTROY.md

 ## Misc

 1. Not enabling "VPN On Demand" for macOS/iOS clients for now.
 If enabled, it will connect to VPN automatically unless on trusted wifi, which means if my VPN server goes down I can't use wifi.
 (Can enable for cellular too, with the same effect over that network.)

+## TO DO

+Stuff I want for me:

+ -  Use Ansible Vault to store secrets so I don't have to pass them as variables?
+ -  Some way to use Ansible Vault to store the whole configs/ directory ?

+Stuff I want for me that could go upstream:

+ -  Document exactly the necessary permissions Algo needs to deploy to AWS (and generate an IAM account with those creds)